lynnmolga/Potion-Master/README.md

 # Potion Master (Work in Progress)

-An interactive hand-tracking potion game built with Phaser 3 and MediaPipe.
+An interactive hand-tracking potion game built with MediaPipe.

 #### ⚠️ This project is currently under active development.
 -----------